This page may contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 How Many African Cichlids in a 55-Gallon Tank?

 Now that you have found the ideal size for your tank, it is necessary to calculate how many African cichlids can you actually keep in there.
-Well, this depends a lot on the species you wish to adopt, but as a general observation we could state that a group of around 15 fish should fit into a 55-gallon tank.
+Well, this depends a lot on the species you wish to adopt, but as a general observation, we could state that a group of around 15 fish should fit into a 55-gallon tank.

 If we consider the size of yellow lab cichlids, which is a maximum of 3 inches during their adult phase, a 55-gallon tank should present a more than a comfortable home for 15 fish.

-However, if you wish to adopt larger species such as giraffe cichlids, which are one of the largest types available and can grow to a fairly big size of either 10 or 11 inches, you will definitely need a much larger tank in order to being able to house a group of 15 fish.
+However, if you wish to adopt larger species such as giraffe cichlids, which are one of the largest types available and can grow to a fairly big size of either 10 or 11 inches, you will definitely need a much larger tank in order to be able to house a group of 15 fish.

-As a universal rule, you should be adding around 3 gallons of water volume for each smaller sized African cichlid you wish to amplify your collection with.
+As a universal rule, you should be adding around 3 gallons of water volume for each smaller-sized African cichlid you wish to amplify your collection with.

 Can You Keep African Cichlids in 10 Gallon-Tanks?

-Aquarium tanks which can hold up to 10 gallons of water are fairly small, and they should only be used to provide home to extremely tiny fish species, or single specimens.
+Aquarium tanks which can hold up to 10 gallons of water are fairly small, and they should only be used to provide a home to extremely tiny fish species, or single specimens.